 If you are a start-up looking to save costs, renting a coworking or shared office space rather than a traditional office makes sense.
 Not only are coworking spaces cheaper and more flexible, but it also means that you will also be starting your business venture beside other entrepreneurs.
 Studies have shown that coworking spaces make employees 74% more productive.
 We’ll be discussing everything to do with coworking: the basics, how it differs from commercial property and other common questions you might have.

 There are 5 crucial things that you must consider before renting a coworking space, all of which we will be covering below:

 Terms and conditions.

-Coworking space generally refers to a shared office space among people working for different companies or self-employed people.
-It is an affordable option for those who would like to work in an office environment, as renting a coworking space can be as cheap as buying two cups of coffee a day.
-According to studies, the average monthly rent is $195 in the US, €189 in Europe, and £168 in England.
-Nonetheless, rental costs vary from different membership-based models.
+Coworking spaces refer to a shared office space among people who work for different companies and some self-employed individuals.
+It is an affordable option for those who want to work in an office environment, as renting a coworking space can be as cheap as buying two cups of coffee a day.
+Currently, the average monthly rent is $195 in the US, €189 in Europe, and £168 in England.
+However, rental costs vary from different membership-based models.

-In addition to financial benefits, other perks of coworking allow you to:
+In addition to financial benefits, other perks of coworking include:

 Enjoy freedom from administrative chores, such as hiring cleaning staff and receptionists